o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 This section is modeled after the template described in {{Section 3.7 of ?I-D.ietf-netmod-rfc8407bis}}.

 The YANG module specified in {{datamodel-module}} defines a data model that is designed to be accessed via YANG-based management protocols, such as NETCONF {{?RFC6241}} and RESTCONF {{?RFC8040}}.
 These YANG-based management protocols (1) have to use a secure transport layer (e.g., SSH {{?RFC4252}}, TLS {{?RFC8446}}, and QUIC {{?RFC9000}}) and (2) have to use mutual authentication.

-The Network Configuration Access Control Model (NACM) {{!RFC8341}}
-provides the means to restrict access for particular NETCONF or RESTCONF users to a preconfigured subset of all available NETCONF or RESTCONF protocol operations and content.
+The Network Configuration Access Control Model (NACM) {{!RFC8341}} provides the means to restrict access for particular NETCONF or RESTCONF users to a preconfigured subset of all available NETCONF or RESTCONF protocol operations and content.

 There are no particularly sensitive writable data nodes.

 Some of the readable data nodes in this YANG module may be considered sensitive or vulnerable in some network environments.
 It is thus important to control read access (e.g., via get, get-config, or notification) to these data nodes.
-Specifically, the following subtrees and data nodes have particular sensitivities/
+Specifically, the following subtrees and data nodes have particular sensitivities/vulnerabilities:
-vulnerabilities:

-control-plane, interfaces, and devices:
+Control-plane, interfaces, and devices:
 : Access to these data nodes would reveal information about the attacks to which an element is subject, misconfigurations, etc.
 : Also, an attacker who can inject packets can infer the efficiency of its attack by monitoring (the increase of) some discard counters (e.g., policy) and adjust its attack strategy accordingly.

 # IANA Considerations {#iana}